dipghoshraj/lala/doc/architecture.md

 # lala.ai — System Architecture

-> **Current state:** Phase 0 in progress — two-binary system (`lala` CLI client + `LLML` inference server) communicating over HTTP.
-LLML supports multiple model roles (`reasoning` / `decision`) with per-request temperature overrides.
-The `lala` agent layer now runs a two-step reasoning→decision planner loop for every user query.
+> **Current state:** Phase 0 in progress — three-component system (`lala` Rust CLI + `LLML` Python inference server + `telegram` Python bot) communicating over HTTP.
+LLML serves an OpenAI-compatible API with two model roles (`reasoning` / `decision`) and a query-classification endpoint (`/v1/classify`).
+A smart query router in each client skips the reasoning step for simple or conversational queries.
 PostgreSQL/pgvector is provisioned but not yet wired into the live request loop.

 ---